dccircuit/IGME-235-Fall-2022/projects/project-1.md

 #### What's Challenging Enough for a Phase 1 layout?
 - The design should have a 1 or 2 column layout that makes some sense for web page design.  (typical multicolumn newpaper layouts do not, unless each column starts something new and are not just a continuation of a long article over multiple columns).
+- Should include images in the layout in at least 2 different sizes.
+The images ideally would have some kind of additional 'feature' such as overlapping text, other graphic elements behind or overlapping, drop shadows, rotation, text that flows around, etc.
+- Typography in several styles.
+Headings (perhaps in a different font), section headings, line-spacing changes, different colors and backgrounds, are all nice features to try to emulate.
 - Should have potential to be made "responsive"...
 You'll plan out in a sketch what will go where when the page gets narrower...
 All content should still be present, but incidental images may disappear or resize, order of information may change, etc.
 	- Consider how the design will "lengthen" as the page becomes taller with more content/articles/sections.